The Tag class turned out to be something of a beast, partly because

 stripped, and the rest reduced to lower-case before being stored as

 attributes.
-That would've allowed, for example, htmlId
+That would've allowed, for example, htmlId to be used as

-attribute, which felt pretty good.
+a keyword for the id attribute, which felt pretty good.
 Then I thought

-through what that would mean for an htmlClass
+through what that would mean for an htmlClass attribute-specification.

-would set and read the className
+htmlClass would set and read the className property,

-and would tie to a class
+and would tie to a class attribute.
+That felt awkward to me.

 Very awkward.
 I spent a lot of time going back and forth on various ways